-We annotated these hotspots with gene and functional information, to understand possible mechanisms of expression modulation in the host and pathogen transcriptomes.
-The 12 A. thaliana hotspots, annotated to 11 genes, included 4 enzymes and 2 genes associated with isolate compatibility (Table N1).
-From B. cinerea expression profiles, the 13 hotspots annotated to 11 genes included 4 enzymes (Table N1).
-Among the 22 eQTL hotspot genes, three of the B. cinerea hotspot genes and two of the A. thaliana hotspot genes are strongly positively correlated to lesion size variation across all tested A. thaliana genotypes, including immune pathway mutants (Table N1) (Zhang, Corwin et al. 2018).
+To better understand what might be the causal basis of these hotspots, we investigated the candidate genes associated with the SNPs.
+The 12 B. cinerea hotspots linked to A. thaliana transcripts, annotated to 11 genes, included 4 enzymes and 2 genes associated with isolate compatibility (Table N1).
+The 13 B. cinerea hotspots linked to B. cinerea expression profiles were associated to 11 genes included 4 enzymes (Table N1).
+However, none of these 22 genes had any previous published information linking them to virulence functions in B. cinerea or other fungi.
+To test if any of these 22 eQTL hotspot genes may have a link with virulence, we compared their expression in the co-transcriptome data to existing virulence measurements.
+The virulence was measured on different leaves and not on the same leaves as the co-transcriptome.
+Three of the B. cinerea hotspot genes and two of the A. thaliana hotspot genes are strongly positively correlated to lesion size variation (Table N1) (Zhang, Corwin et al. 2018).
+Further, we utilized a previous GWA of virulence of these same isolates on Arabidopsis to test if there was any overlap.
 A fourth B. cinerea hotspot gene is consistently identified as a top GWA hit controlling lesion size across host genotypes and association methods (Table N1) (Atwell, Corwin et al. 2018).
+Together, this suggests that these genes are likely candidates for controlling transcriptome responses in both the host and pathogen.

 DISCUSSION